Trevo525/Data-Structures-and-Algorithms/README.md

-﻿This is a Data Structures and Algorithm project.
+This is a Data Structures and Algorithm project.
 I did [this course](https://www.udemy.com/course/data-structures-and-algorithms-deep-dive-using-java/) on Udemy but it was all in Java so I converted it all to C#.

 I am taking suggestions on how to improve it.
 I thought about converting all of my notes into markdown for this README.
 But, I feel that I already pretty much got everything absorbed through my notes and two implementations so I may just leave it how it is.